ColumbiaCGUI/ARUI/README.md

 Simple Hand Pose Detector - https://github.com/RobJellinghaus/MRTK_HL2_HandPose/tree/main

 ## Changelog
+11/13/24:
+* Added Beta support for tethering and untethering interations
+* Design change for dialog windows.

 5/2/24:
 * Next/Previous step disappears if there is a warning at the same time
 * Added speech to the virtual agent